cosinekitty/astronomy/source/js/README.md

 <a name="Horizon"></a>

 ## Horizon(date, observer, ra, dec, refraction) ⇒ [<code>HorizontalCoordinates</code>](#HorizontalCoordinates)
+**Kind**: global function
+**Brief**: Converts equatorial coordinates to horizontal coordinates.

 Given a date and time, a geographic location of an observer on the Earth, and equatorial coordinates (right ascension and declination) of a celestial body, returns horizontal coordinates (azimuth and altitude angles) for that body as seen by that observer.
 Allows optional correction for atmospheric refraction.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |